- General Information

 All imported live baitfish and gamefish species and/or eggs destined for stocking of public waters must follow the Department of Natural Resources (DNR) fish health testing guidance.

 - Aquaculture must obtain a prior entry permit before importing aquaculture species into Michigan.
 To obtain this permit, the following information must be submitted to MDARD-Aquaculture@Michigan.gov at least two business days before importation:

 - A Fish Health Certificate (FHC) or Certificate of Veterinary Inspection (CVI)

 - An invoice or shipping statement with the following information:

 - Name, address and phone number of the selling facility, the receiving facility and the trucker transporting the fish.

 - Detailed list of the species, lot number, and the quantity (or total weight) of fish in the shipment.

-Exception: aquaculture going to private waters for non-commercial purposes, retail bait shops, food markets, public aquariums, zoos, and retail ornamental fish facilities do not need a permit from MDARD.
+Exception: No prior entry permit is needed for aquaculture going to private waters for non-commercial purposes, food markets, public aquariums, zoos, and retail ornamental fish facilites.

-In addition to an MDARD import permit, aquaculture destined for public waters will need a permit through the DNR and may require additional testing.
-For more information, contact the DNR Fisheries Program Manager, Gary Whelan at 517-284-5840 or WhelanG@michigan.gov.
+In addition to an MDARD prior entry permit, aquaculture destined for public waters will need a permit through the DNR and may require additional testing.
+For more information, contact the DNR Fisheries Program Manager Gary Whelan at 517-284-5840 or WhelanG@Michigan.gov.
 Additional information can also be found on the DNR’s webpage on fish stocking.